cyberAsmae/Gradient-Randomizer/README.md

 # Gradient-Randomizer
-Gradient Randomizer with HTML CSS and JAVASCRIPT
+Gradient Color Randomizer with HTML CSS and JAVASCRIPT